rafahgm/dots/_snippets.md

   - Relog
 - `sudo nvidia-settings`
 - Enable force full composition to fix refresh rate

+## php
+- Symfony
+  - `There are no commands defined in the "server" namespace.`
+    - `composer require symfony/web-server-bundle --dev`
+  - `There are no commands defined in the "generate" namespace.`
+    - `composer require sensio/generator-bundle`

 ## qt
 - "QT\_QPA\_PLATFORMTHEME not set"